Grizzelbee/ioBroker.dysonairpurifier/readme.md

 *Please note*: Due to early development state and a non conform mDNS implementation by Dyson you'll need to provide the local IP of the device *after the first run*.

+*Additional Note*: Since Version 0.7.1 the adapter tries to connect to the device by it's hostname (serialnumber) when no host address/IP ist given.
+This will work under two prerequisites:
+1. There is a DNS Server running in your LAN.
+Either in your router (e.g. FritzBoxes have a DNS running) or a dedicated one.
+2. You haven't changed the default devicename.

 > On the first start of this adapter the Dyson API is queried for all your devices and all supported devices will be created in the devicetree -- with their basic information provided by the API and an additional field "Hostaddress".
 >
-> So please run the adapter once and your Dyson devices will be created in the device tree with their basic settings.
+> So please run the adapter once, and your Dyson devices will be created in the device tree with their basic settings.
 >
 > Then stop the adapter, enter the IP(s) into the Hostaddress field(s) and restart the adapter.
 After that your Dyson devices in the device tree should be populated with data.